Bookmark and Share

 The WSU Energy Program Plant Operations Support Consortium is located at: 905 Plum Street SE, Olympia, WA, 98504.

-What is the Consortium's relationship with the Washington State University Energy Program?
+What is the Consortium's relationship with the WSU Energy Program?

 The Plant Operations Support Consortium has been in operation since 1995, when it began as a pilot program within the Washington State Department of General Administration.
 Our program was then signed into law in early 1996.